 Students will have homework.
 Refer to the Week at a Glance (WaaG) for a weekly Core assignment overview.
 It is very important that students complete homework in the time provided and turn it in on the correct due dates.

 Students have the opportunity to attend tutorials.
 Do not get behind or wait.
 Ask for help as soon as you think you need help.
 Students who access MobyMax modules at least three times a week are statistically more successful in ELA7 than those students who do not.
-Students should be reading a lot.
+Students should read a lot.